anansiharris/DTICode/Celigo Testing/README.md

 # Celigo Script Repo (Celigo + Node, CommonJS)

+The framework for this repo was created by ChatGPT and I will mark comments on code that was created by AI

 This repo is set up so you can keep **two versions** of each script:

 - `celigo/<Type>/...` = paste-ready code for Celigo (no `require`, no `module.exports`)